praeclarum/CSharpInteractive/README.md

 CSharpInteractive provides a Read-Eval-Print-Loop in Xamarin Studio using the [csharp][] utility that comes with mono.

-It does this by exposing a dockable pad that runs the csharp tool.
+It does this by exposing a dockable pad that redirects input and output from that tool.
+This gives you an easy way to test your ideas while you're coding.

 <img src="Screenshots/Matrix.png"/>